 May I bring my dog?

 Well-behaved, LEASHED dogs are welcome, providing you pick up after your dog.
-Please do not bring dogs who are prone to frequent barking as they would be a disturbance to the attendees and also attract coyotes, as the site is rural.
+Your dog must stay leashed at all times.
+Please do not bring dogs who are prone to frequent barking as they would be a disturbance to the attendees and also attract coyotes at dusk, as the site is rural.
 Dogs must remain under your supervision or that of a trusted adult at all times.

-What if I can’t eat the foods being served at feast?
+What if I can’t eat the foods being served at the Tavern?

-Should you wish to stay for feast but have allergies or other reactions to what is being served, you may wish to offboard.
-Please contact the Event Steward,
+Should you wish to stay for the boxed Tavern meals but have allergies or other reactions to what is being served, you may wish to offboard.
+Please contact the Event Steward or Tavern Steward.

 May I bring alcohol?